xmidt-org/ears/docs/filters.md

 Basic structural transformations of event payloads and or metadata.
 Existing fields can be moved around or filtered.
 We are using transformation by example syntax for the transformed event and dot-delimited path syntax to choose from the original event.
-The filter supports the standard configs `FromPath`, `ToPath`, `FromMetadata` and `ToMetadata`.
-Note you can use this filter to move arbitrary pieces of data between the payload and the metadata section.
+The filter supports the `ToPath` config which you can use to move arbitrary pieces of data between the payload and the metadata section of the event.

 ### Example